Oceanic crust recycling centers - subduction

-Convergent zone where at least on one side oceanic lithosphere is involved, and gets recycled deep down into the mantle.
+oceanic lithosphere gets recycled deep down into

 Presently active subduction arc-complexes:

 - in between South America and Antarctica - Scotia Arc.

 - definition based on type of crust/lithosphere the overlying plate is composed of, island arcs are embedded in oceanic crust, and continental arcs develop on the leading edge of a continental crust/lithosphere.

 - they differ in the character of geologic activity

 at the plate setting; e.g. the composition of arc volcanism.

 - Andes as example of continental arc.

 - Aleutians as example of continental arc that